MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/debugging-applications/index.md

 ![MBS](simple.png)

-> Learn more about the MobileFirst Developer CLI in the [Using MobileFirst Developer CLI to manage MobileFirst artifacts](../using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts) tutorial.
+> Learn more about the MobileFirst CLI in the [Using MobileFirst CLI to manage MobileFirst artifacts](../using-mobilefirst-cli-to-manage-mobilefirst-artifacts) tutorial.

 ## Debugging with Ripple
 Apache Ripple™ is a web based mobile environment simulator for debugging mobile web applications.